 The grocery budget tips I’m going to share with you are huge money savers and a great place to start with lowering your grocery bill.
 However, if you need additional motivation to spend less on food, make it a challenge.

 For a real challenge, join my $5 Food Challenge and find out how low you can go with your grocery budget!

 12 Tips for Buying Groceries on a Budget

 I love talking about frugal groceries – and I am bursting with tips on how to reduce your cost of groceries per month.
-If you want to figure out how to reduce your average monthly food cost of groceries, then you are in the right place!
+If you want to figure out how to reduce your average monthly cost of groceries and eliminate food waste, then you are in the right place!

 Pro Tip: These are grocery store hacks that will assist in your budgeting of food at the grocery store.
-I talk about more ways to limit monthly food expenses in my blog post, Meal Planning, discuss the pros and cons of getting Groceries Delivered, and offer other cost-saving tips in Frugal Cooking!
+I talk about more ways to limit monthly food expenses in my blog post, Meal Planning, plus I discuss the pros and cons of getting Groceries Delivered and offer other cost-saving tips in Frugal Cooking!